jventura1738/KnightRandomWalk/README.md

 - Report.tex: This is the source code for our LaTeX Report, if for some reason this interests you.
 - data.txt: This file contains some of the empirical data collected for viewing purposes. (/Data)

-### "Computation is about insight, not numbers." - Richard Hamming
+### "Mathematics is not about you know, but what you do when you don't know." - Randall Cone